jollymonsterstudio/Unreal-Series-Player-Character-Part4/README.md

 Hey guys,

-This is the fifth video our Player Character series taking about sounds.
+This is the fourth video our Player Character series taking about sounds.

 The topics we are going to cover in this tutorial are:
 * [Intro - 00:55](https://youtu.be/i8QQdr0Lo_Y?t=56) - Sound considerations and why they are important in game design